WADA has banned Russia again. So what has actually changed? | DW | 09.12.2019

 "The decision is designed to punish the guilty parties and send a message that it will not be tolerated," Reedie told a press conference in Lausanne.
 "For too long, Russian doping has detracted from clean sport."

-The punishment, the result of beefed up powers afforded to WADA in 2018, is the harshest ever handed out to a sporting nation.
+The punishment, the result of increased powers afforded to WADA in 2018, is the harshest ever handed out to a sporting nation.
 Among the headline measures, Russia is banned from taking part in major international competitions for four years.
-It can’t host any international events during this period or bid for new ones.
+It can’t host any international sporting events during this period or bid for new ones.

 Still, some question whether all this goes far enough.
 RUSADA, Russia's anti-doping agency, was first declared non-compliant in 2015, just as it has been now.
 And Russian sportsmen and women will still be able to compete as neutrals, just as they did at the past two Olympics.
 The process of deciding that is again likely to overshadow the build-up to another Games, this time Tokyo 2020.